System Design Space

 Basis for evolution

-Models help plan changes without losing the context of the system.
+Models help teams plan change without losing the context of the system as it evolves.

 Main UML diagrams and their purpose